Infinite Jonathans

 Process:

-The writing process started in January 2019 with a series of traditional writers’ room sessions.
-The core team consisted of five members, each taking turns leading the initial brainstorming, while I took the lead on story mapping.
-We covered the studio walls in post-it notes (many times)— timelines and maps of the story arcs (structures), key moments, and how they connect throughout the branching narrative.
-We tried mapping with Excel/Sheets but found that Jonathan’s scope and collaborative cadence needed something physical and tactile for the story planning.
+The writing process began in January 2019 with a series of traditional writers’ room sessions.
+Our core team of five took turns leading brainstorming sessions, while I led story mapping.
+We covered the studio walls in post-it notes (many times), creating timelines and maps of the story arcs (structures) and key moments, and their connections in the branching narrative.
+Though we tried digital tools, Jonathan's scope and initial collaborative cadence required a more tactile approach.

-I translated the post-it maps (rough outlines) into a digital map — presented through our in-house client below:
+I later translated these physical maps (rough outlines) into a digital format, shown below via our in-house client.

 jonathanStory.png

-Path-by-path, I built out the worlds and characters, wrote the dialogue, and completed the stories — making sure each choice had a strong punchline or a moment of emotional weight.
+Path by path, I built the worlds and characters, wrote the dialogue, and completed the stories—ensuring each choice had either a strong punchline or a moment of emotional weight.

 I was and still am committed to writing meaningfully diverse, personality-packed characters.